-Serious incidents, such as the ones listed below, must be recorded in the incident folder:
+Serious incidents, such as the ones listed below, must be recorded on CPOMS:

 - Any serious or repeated physical incidents between pupils or pupils and staff. - Any incident which requires physical restraint. - Violence, where a pupil causes injury. - Threatening behaviour where the aggrieved feels intimidated. - Incidents of smoking, solvent or drug abuse. - Pupil absent from the site without permission. - Inappropriate or repeated behaviour that causes harm to others.